 Depending on who you’re asking and which school of thought they adhere to, normal skin may or may not be a skin type.

-The products that this skin type would benefit from would be nourishing products.
-Almost as if you are treating it as dry skin but using lighter formulated products.
+This skin type would benefit from nourishing products, almost as if you were treating it as dry skin but using lighter-formulated products.

 Sensitive Skin

-Sensitive skins would usually be red and appearing to be irritated at most times.
+Sensitive skin would usually be red and appear irritated at most times.
 These skins would also sometimes show signs of dryness.

-The best products to use for this type of skin would be those that have a lot of calming ingredients as well as those that promote the raising the integrity or rebuilding of the protective barrier of the skin to help the skin from being reactive.
-It would be good for people having this skin type to avoid products that may have fragrances in them.
+The best products for this type of skin would be those that have many calming ingredients, as well as those that promote the raising of the integrity or rebuilding of the protective barrier of the skin to help the skin from being reactive.
+It would be good for people with this skin type to avoid products that may have fragrances in them.